Not Guilty, Means Everything

 Nelson Defense Group: Experienced Criminal Defense for Burglary and Property Crimes

-At Nelson Defense Group, we provide dedicated legal defense for individuals accused of burglary and other property crimes across Wisconsin.
-Our legal team understands the gravity of the situation and partners closely with each client.
-They take the time to scrutinize every detail of the case, assess all the evidence, and devise a defense strategy that's specifically designed for the unique circumstances involved.
+At Nelson Defense Group, we provide dedicated and team based legal defense for individuals accused of burglary and other property crimes across Wisconsin.
+Our team understands the gravity of the situation and partners closely with each client.
+They take the time to scrutinize every detail of the case, assess the evidence, and devise a defense strategy that's specifically designed for the unique circumstances involved.

 Whether negotiating with prosecutors, challenging questionable evidence, or presenting a strong case in court, we're all about protecting your rights and working towards the best possible outcome.